kevinhong29/Asteroidal/docs/asteroid.rst

 .. _asteroid:

-Asteroid Class
+Asteroid Module
 =====================

-Class representing asteroids from Gaia.
+Module to query data on asteroids from Gaia and plot transits and orbits

+.. module:: asteroidal
-.. automodule:: asteroid
+.. automodule:: asteroidal.asteroid
    :members: